Updated: March 23rd, 2023

 Which are the best IEMs for concerts?

-The best IEMs for playing live gigs depends on individual preference.
+The best IEMs for playing live gigs depend on individual preference.
 But the features you are likely to prioritize include noise canceling capacity, as there will be a lot of loud and direct ambient sound on stage, and the number of drivers, as you will want sound to be properly separated when delivered via the amp.

 Do you need to clean in-ear monitors?